BladeRunnerJS/brjs-site/docs/use/getting_started.md

 <p><strong>This guide provides you with a basic overview of getting started with BladeRunnerJS (BRJS), including covering some of the core concepts.</strong></p>

-This isn't your typical 2 minute getting started guide - it probably takes around 20 minutes.
+This isn't your typical 2 minute getting started guide.
 This is because BRJS helps you build large-scale applications, so we need to go into a bit of detail.
 In this guide we'll follow the JavaScript convention - since conventions are good - and build a **Todo List**.

 We'll cover: